-For an investor who solely invests in futures contracts, contango may not be as big of an issue.
-But given the fact that commodity ETPs have soared in assets in recent years, there are a large amount of people who rely on these products for their commodity exposure, and it is highly likely that a number of them have been burned by contango.
+For an investor solely investing in futures contracts, contango may not be as big of an issue.
+But given the fact that commodity ETPs have soared in assets in recent years, there are many investors who rely on these products for their commodity exposure, and it is highly likely that a number of them have been burned by contango.
 A futures-based ETP follows a strict process which, when combined with contango, slowly but surely destroys a position.
-The most popular kind of commodity exchange traded product is a first generation futures fund; one that simply invests in front-month futures and features an automated roll process.
+The most popular kind of commodity exchange-traded product is a first-generation futures fund that simply invests in front-month futures and features an automated roll process.
 Here is where the issue comes into play.

 It is first important to remember that first-generation futures funds, like UNG and USO, should be used as trading instruments.
-Their automated roll process will always fall prey to a contangoed environment, and therefore it is not often wise to establish a long term position in such a fund.
-Instead investors should measure their holding periods of these products in days and hours, rather than weeks and months, to help avoid the pitfalls of the auto-roll.
-But for those who are uncomfortable with actively trading a fund, there are now a wide variety of ETPs that are focused on eliminating contango.
+Their automated roll process will always fall prey to a contangoed environment, and therefore it is unwise to establish a long-term position in such a fund.
+Instead, investors should measure their holding periods of these products in days and hours, rather than weeks and months, to avoid the pitfalls of the auto-roll.
+But for those who are uncomfortable with actively trading a fund, there is now a wide variety of ETPs focused on eliminating contango.
 These next-generation products will often hold several futures contracts at once and their roll process does not always involve buying the next month’s contract, but rather one that matures further into the future.

-A quick glance at the index description of a futures-based fund will tell you if it is utilizing the dangerous front-month strategy, or if it is using alternative means to avoid contango.
-Also note that investors can use physically-backed products to avoid this issue, though that space is generally limited to precious metals [see also .
+A quick glance at the index description of a futures-based fund will tell you if it is utilizing the dangerous front-month strategy, or if it is using an alternative means to avoid contango.
+Also note that investors can use physically-backed products to avoid this issue, though that space is generally limited to precious metals.

 3. Do Not Bear False Witness Against Commodity ETNs

-Most investors are aware that there are distinctions between exchange-traded funds and exchange-traded notes; ETFs hold a basket of underlying securities and may experience tracking error, while ETNs are debt securities that will expose investors to the credit risk of the issuing institution [see also Three Reasons Why Gold Is Overvalued].
+Most investors are aware that there are distinctions between exchange-traded funds and exchange-traded notes; ETFs hold a basket of underlying securities and may experience tracking error, while ETNs are debt securities that will expose investors to the credit risk of the issuing institution.

-Most investors tend to gloss over the differences between these two product types, since they generally function in almost identical fashion.
+At the same time, investors tend to gloss over the differences between these two product types because they generally function in almost identical fashion.
 When it comes to accessing commodities, however, the differences between these two product structures can be significant.
 For starters, tracking error can become a big issue with products that regularly “roll” futures contracts to avoid taking physical possession; ETFs that are continuously buying and selling futures contracts are likely to deviate slightly from their target index.
-ETNs don’t have that concern, since there are no underlying holdings; the value of these securities simply moves along with the index.
+ETNs don’t have that concern since there are no underlying holdings; the value of these securities simply moves along with the index.

-Basically, it is worthwhile to do your homework into the various structures at your disposal for accessing commodities; the choice you make can have a potentially significant impact on your credit risk, tax liabilities, and tracking error.
+Basically, it is worthwhile to do your homework into the various structures available for accessing commodities; the choice you make can have a potentially significant impact on credit risk, tax liabilities, and tracking error.
 Most investors look at ETNs with skepticism, wary of the credit risk contained.
-That risk component certainly shouldn’t be ignored completely, but it is worth noting that there are some appealing attributes of the ETN structure as well.
+That risk component certainly shouldn’t be completely ignored, but it is worth noting that there are some appealing attributes of the ETN structure as well.

 4. Know Thy Tax Ramifications

-The issues of tracking error and expenses aren’t the only place where the choice of structure matters; the difference between a commodity ETF and a commodity ETN can translate into sizable discrepancies in tax obligations.
-Most commodity ETPs that actually hold futures contracts–meaning the non-ETN segment of the universe–are structured as partnerships for tax purposes.
+The issues of tracking error and expenses aren’t the only times when the choice of structure matters; the difference between a commodity ETF and a commodity ETN can translate into sizable discrepancies in tax obligations.
+Most commodity ETPs that actually hold futures contracts, meaning the non-ETN segment of the universe, are structured as partnerships for tax purposes.
 That means that these securities are taxed at a blended rate between short-term and long-term capital gains (the 60/40 split results in an effective rate of about 23%).
-Moreover, these securities incur a tax liability annually regardless of whether shares were sold.
+Moreover, these securities incur an annual tax liability regardless of whether or not shares were sold.
 And they require advisors to fill out a K-1, which can be an administrative headache to some [see also Dividend Special: Top Companies In Every Major Commodity Sector].

-One other note on the subject of commodities and taxes; it’s important to note that physically-backed ETPs aren’t the only products that are subject to some strange rules.
-For example, it’s important to keep in mind that physically-backed precious metals ETFs, such as the ultra-popular GLD and IAU, are subject to being taxes as collectibles [see also 25 Ways To Invest In Silver].
+One other note on the subject of commodities and taxes.
+It’s important to note that physically-backed ETPs aren’t the only products subject to strange rules.
+For example, physically-backed precious metals ETFs, such as the ultra-popular GLD and IAU, are taxed as collectibles [see also 25 Ways To Invest In Silver].

 5. Thou Shalt Not Commit “Energy Bias”

 When it comes to commodity investing, many investors commit the sin of energy bias, whereby the majority of their commodity holdings fall under the umbrella of an asset like crude oil or natural gas.
-To be fair, energy products are among the most popular in the commodity world, but exhibiting a bias towards these investments can have some adverse effects on your portfolio.
+To be fair, energy products are among the most popular in the commodity world, but exhibiting a bias towards these investments can have adverse effects on a portfolio.
 Energy products are quite often highly correlated to the movement of general markets, meaning that they will move closely in line with something like the S&P 500.
-One of the main reasons that commodity exposure is essential to a portfolio is the low correlation and diversification benefits that these investments offer.
-An energy-heavy portfolio will likely only steepen your losses on bad days which may not be enough to be erased by days in the black [see also The Ultimate Guide To Natural Gas Investing].
+One of the main reasons that commodity exposure is essential to a portfolio is the low correlation and diversification benefits it offers.
+An energy-heavy portfolio will likely only steepen an investor’s losses on bad days, which may not be erased by days in the black [see also The Ultimate Guide To Natural Gas Investing].

 6. Thou Shalt Not Be Stolen From

 Commodity investing can be an expensive venture, and if one is not careful, it can be easy to erase value through expenses like commissions and other fees associated with trading.
 One of the first things every investor should do is take a look at their strategy and then research if there is a cheaper way to gain the exposure.
-Often times, there is a corresponding exchange traded product to a futures-based strategy that can offer a much more enticing expense structure.
-The constant shifting of positions required by commodity investing can quickly eat away bottom-line returns, as commission fees rack up quickly, not to mention the capital gains on a short term trade.
+Oftentimes, there is a corresponding exchange-traded product to a futures-based strategy that can offer a much more enticing expense structure.
+The constant shifting of positions required by commodity investing can quickly eat away bottom-line returns, as commission fees quickly stack up, not to mention the capital gains on a short-term trade.
 Failing to consider one’s expenses is essentially allowing the markets to steal from you [see also Why Commodities Belong In Your Portfolio].

-When considering your commodity trading strategy it is important to see the bigger picture.
+When considering your commodity trading strategy, it is important to see the bigger picture.
 Is there a fund that trades the same contracts for a lower price?
-Is there a company that offers good exposure to a commodity that doesn’t require the constant movements that are needed for futures investing?
+Is there a company that offers good exposure to a commodity and that doesn’t require the constant movements needed for futures investing?
 And most important of all, is there a cheaper way to employ the same strategy?
 While a few measly basis points may not seem like a lot, consider a portfolio of $1,000,000.
 Let’s say that each year that portfolio is subject to fees of 1% of total assets (not an uncommon expense for active traders).
-If one were to eliminate 0.25% from that figure, you could save $2,500 every year.
+Eliminating 0.25% from that figure would equal to a savings of $2,500 every year.
 Drag that out over ten years of trading and you have an extra $25,000 sitting in your pocket.
 Commodity investing can be expensive, but there are plenty of ways to beat the fees, it simply takes diligent and careful research.